aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ## A Nextflow S3 Bucket

-The containerized version of `nextflow` above reads a `*.nf` script from an S3 bucket and writes workflow logs and outputs back to it.
-This bucket can either be the same one that your workflow inputs and outputs are stored (e.g. in a separate folder therein) or it can be another bucket entirely.
+Because running as a container will be an ephemeral process, the containerized version of `nextflow` stores workflow session information in S3 using paths described by `NF_WORKDIR` and `NF_LOGSDIR` environment variables.
+These allow you to use Nextflow's `-resume` flag to restart a workflow that was previously interrupted at the step it left off at.

+This bucket can be independent of the S3 bucket used to store workflow input and output data if necessary.

 ## Running a workflow